 I have always been interested in what ordinary, ‘lay people’ think about the contemporary music, and herewith – my music; what they experience, what it means for them.

-The fact is that many modern, contemporary composers usually write music for self-so-called “advanced” audience.
-They demand from their listeners to understand intentions in their musical creation.
+The fact is that many modern, contemporary music usually is written for self-so-called “advanced” audience.
+They put demand from their listeners to understand intentions in their musical creation.
 It reflects a very strong egoistic-like stimulating desire for self-importance and self-centralization.
 How is it possible that a composer doesn’t ask him/her-self to understand the audience, to understand all hearts that will be presented to that music?

 The true fact is that there is no the advanced audience.
-Unfortunately, these composers themselves “look like advanced, look philosophising, play importance.”
+Unfortunately, these composers pretend to “look like advanced, look philosophising, play importance.”

 My question is: “how to write a super-contemporary music that will mean something good to children, homeless, old or demented people…?”

-Or we contemporary composers will continue with our posing, playing importance of ourselves?
+Or shall we, the contemporary composers, continue with our posing, playing importance of ourselves?